-Not depicted from the real world remains a huge debate, if ever possible at all.
+Not drawn from the real world remains a huge debatable subject.

 Part of the joy found in my artwork is the opinion that no piece is ever complete and can be changed at any time with the stroke of a paint brush.